awsdocs/amazon-athena-user-guide/doc_source/lf-governed-tables-supported-data-types.md

 **Note**
 Currently, support for the `double` and `float` types in governed tables is limited\.
 For `float`, Athena supports only up to 6 \(instead of 9\) decimals of precision\.
 For `double`, Athena supports only up to 15 \(instead of 17\) digits of precision\.

-For more information about data types in Athena, see [Data Types in Amazon Athena](data-types.md)\.
+For more information about data types in Athena, see [Data types in Amazon Athena](data-types.md)\.